-During the years presented, we shared personnel, including key management personnel, office space, equipment, and various administrative services with other companies, including GoldMining which owns approximately 79.7% of our outstanding shares of our Common Stock and have common members of management and a director.
+During the periods presented, we shared personnel, including key management personnel, office space, equipment, and various administrative services with other companies, including GoldMining.
 Costs incurred by GoldMining were allocated between its related subsidiaries based on an estimate of time incurred and use of services and are charged at cost.
-During the years ended November 30, 2023, and 2022, the allocated costs from GoldMining to us were \$100,807 and \$147,349, respectively.
-Out of the allocated costs, \$54,348 and \$60,065 for the years ended November 30, 2023, and 2022, respectively, were noncash share-based compensation costs.
+During the year ended December 31, 2024, the allocated costs from GoldMining to the Company were \$23,877 (\$6,888 and \$100,807 for the one month ended December 31, 2023, and the year ended November 30, 2023, respectively).
+Out of the allocated costs, \$13,675 for the year ended December 31, 2024, were noncash stock-based compensation costs (\$5,615 and \$54,348 for the one month ended December 31, 2023, and the year ended November 30, 2023, respectively).
 The allocated costs from GoldMining were treated as a capital contribution, as there is no obligation or intent regarding the repayment of such amounts by us.